kubernetes/community/contributors/guide/contributor-cheatsheet/README.md

 😞 “Why isn’t this following the API conventions?
 This should be done elsewhere!”

+---

 ## Submitting a Contribution

+### Signing the CLA

+Before you can submit a contribution, you must [sign the Contributor License Agreement(CLA)][cla].
+The Kubernetes project can _only_ accept a contribution if you or your company has signed the CLA.

+Should you encounter any problems signing the CLA, follow the [CLA troubleshooting guidelines].

 ### Opening and Responding to Issues